 Said another way: a CV can be many, many, many pages long, and is a chronological – almost biography – of your professional work listed out.
 A resume on the other hand, is typically two to three pages of curated information.
 The information featured on your resume can (and should) vary depending on the specific job you’re applying to and is intended to highlight the relevant parts of your professional career that are applicable to the direction you’re going in next.

 So who needs a resume?
-The majority of NP school students, most likely!
+The majority entry level of NP school students, most likely!

-If you are a NP student who has followed on a traditional career path: starting as a RN, going to nurse practitioner school, graduating and planning a clinical career seeing patients in a clinic or the hospital – you’re someone who I would recommend crafts and submits a traditional resume.
+If you are a NP student who has followed a traditional career path: starting as a RN, going to nurse practitioner school, graduating and planning a clinical career seeing patients in a clinic or the hospital – you’re someone who I would recommend crafts and submit a traditional resume.

 A CV is better suited for someone who perhaps has a long standing history of an academic career.
 Maybe this is a faculty member who is planning to move into a research career, or applying to clinical instructor positions, or doing something a little bit more academic.
 In that case, you’re likely better suited to craft a CV for your next application.